-By no means is this paper suggesting a censorship on humour from a heterosexual male persopective; nor is this article arguing that there are gender differences in language use in terms of dichotomies such as public vs private and informational vs affective (Talbot 2010).
-Through focusing on the construction and performance of gender in discourse (ibid.), this paper merely demostrates that languages or presuppositions or anecdotes cited for strategic communication can reflect certain types of cultures and they dominate the stage / field / platform.
-The work cultures in a distributed online environment can still be hegemonic masculine, as noted in Wikhamn and Knights (2013), and we need to pay more attention to such patterns and langages used to ensure that different voices (women, LGBT, disabled, other minorities) are not excluded or muted in these environments.
-It also demonstrates that software development, like other types of works, are not neutrally technical jobs, but full of gendered performance and gender politics (as argued in Kelan 2008).
-This existing body of works challenges heterohegemonic masculinity, important for achieving more inclusive, tolerant and equitable workplaces.
-In a similar vain, we are emphasising the need to diversify the languages so as to have more inclusive work cultures on the internet.
-While feminist scholars have challenged gendered jokes and humours, it seems feminist ethics have not yet fully integrated into the computer science or software engineering curriculum.
+By no means is this article suggesting a censorship on humour from a heterosexual male perspective; nor is this article arguing that there are gender differences in language use in terms of dichotomies such as public vs. private and informational vs. affective (Talbot, 2010).
+Through focusing on the construction and performance of gender in discourse (Talbot 2010.), this article merely demonstrates that languages or presuppositions or anecdotes cited for strategic communication can reflect certain types of cultures and they dominate the stage/field/platform.
+The work cultures in a distributed online environment can still be hegemonic masculine, as noted in Wikhamn and Knights (2013), and we need to pay more attention to such patterns and languages used to ensure that different voices (women, LGBT (lesbian, gay, bisexual and transgender), disabled, other minorities) are not excluded or muted in these environments.
+It also demonstrates that software development, like other types of works, are not neutrally technical jobs, but full of gendered performance and gender politics (as argued in Kelan, 2008).
+This existing body of work challenges heterohegemonic masculinity, and is important for achieving more inclusive, tolerant and equitable workplaces.
+In a similar vein, we are emphasizing the need to diversify the languages so as to have more inclusive work cultures on the Internet.
+While feminist scholars have challenged gendered jokes and humours, it seems feminist ethics has not yet been fully integrated into the computer science or software engineering curriculum.
 This is an effort to raise awareness by discussing the discourse emerging from the everyday talk in distributed software environments.